|Nutritional Guidelines (per serving)|

-Combine the first 6 ingredients in the bowl of a food processor.
+Combine all of the ingredients in the bowl of a food processor.
 Blend to a smooth, creamy paste.
 Feel free to make this cream a few days in advance, then refrigerate it in an airtight container.

 Gather the ingredients.

-Roll out the sheets of puff pastry and cut out two 11-inch circles.
-Place the first disc on a parchment-lined baking sheet, then cover it in an even layer of almond cream, leaving a 1-inch border around the circle.
+Roll out the sheets of puff pastry and cut out 2 (11-inch) circles.
+Place the first disc on the prepared baking sheet, and spread an even layer of the almond cream, leaving a 1-inch border around the edges.

-Brush the galette with the egg wash and bake for 15 minutes at 425 F. Dust the cake with the powdered sugar and bake for an additional 10 to 12 minutes, until the puff pastry becomes a deep golden brown.
+Bake the cake for 15 minutes.
+Remove from the oven and dust the cake with the powdered sugar.
+Return to the oven and bake for an additional 10 to 12 minutes, until the puff pastry becomes a deep golden brown.
 Allow the cake to cool for 20 minutes.

-Serve slices with tea or cafe au lait to balance the galette's sweetness.
+Serve and enjoy.
 If you have included a fève, make sure to warn your guests and, of course, crown the king or queen with a paper diadem.